Support for foster carers

 - Christmas parties.

-Carer's group meetings can be conference style with presentations and discussions for learning, while others are more social.
+Carer's group meetings can be conference style with presentations or discussions for learning, while others are more social.

 Non-government agency reference and support groups